 The SIM card is your ID.
-It is unique in the whole global mobile networks.
-The mobile operators use the SIM card to identify the company issued the card, whether this card can connect to their network or not, and what resources (mobile plan) you can use if you can connect to the network.
+It is unique in the whole global mobile network.
+The mobile operators use the SIM card to identify the company that issued the card, whether this card can connect to their network or not, and what resources (mobile plan) they can use if they can connect to the network.

 As the SIM card is unique, you have to get the physical card from the carrier.
 When you change carrier, you cannot use the old SIM card, and you have to get a new SIM card from the new carrier.

 The process can be painful.
 Sometimes, you have to visit a physical store and queue there for one or two hours for the tiny SIM card.
 Or sometimes, you have to wait a few days before it is delivered to your mailbox.